 The Personal Safety System[®] uses a warning light in the instrument cluster or a back-up tone to indicate the condition of the system.
-Refer to the Warning Light section in the Instrument Cluster chapter.
+Refer to the Warning lights and chimes section in the Instrument Cluster chapter.
 Routine maintenance of the Personal Safety System[®] is not required.

-The Restraints Control Module (RCM) monitors its own internal circuits and the circuits for the airbag supplemental restraints, crash sensor(s), safety belt pretensioners, front safety belt buckle sensors, and the driver seat position sensor.
+The Restraints Control Module (RCM) monitors its own internal circuits and the circuits for the airbag supplemental restraints, crash sensor(s), safety belt pretensioners, front safety belt buckle sensors, front passenger sensing system, and the driver seat position sensor.
 In addition, the RCM also monitors the restraints warning light in the instrument cluster.
 A difficulty with the system is indicated by one or more of the following.